- How will the school provide a safe environment for students on campus?

 How will the school manage contact tracing?

-Close contacts are individuals who have been within 6 feet of a person with a confirmed case of COVID-19 for at least 15 min from 2 days before the onset of symptoms for 2 days prior or a positive test if there were no symptoms.
+Close contacts are individuals who spent at least 15 cumulative minutes less than six feet from a positive case over a 24-hour period.
 ISB will go over the cohort lists, seating plans, and schedules to facilitate contact tracing, which is conducted by the MA Community Tracing Collaborative.

 - The single most important thing to do if experiencing any of the listed COVID-19 symptoms, even if they are mild, is to stay at home and get a test for COVID-19 prior to returning to school.